-The most important result to emerge from Table 4 is that inheritance law permissiveness does have a strong positive impact on family firms' compared to nonfamily firms' investment.
-Three of the four coefficient estimates of $\beta_2$ are significantly different from zero at the 5 percent level and in all instances the impact is economically significant.
+investment.
+Three of the four coefficient estimates of β_2 are significantly different from zero at the 5 percent level and in all instances the impact is economically significant.

-Second, the coefficient $\beta_3$ is also positive and significant, which means that the effect of permissive inheritance law is amplified when investor protection is strong.
-The estimate of $\beta_3$ is statistically significant at the 10 percent level when investor protection is measured by anti-director rights (column 1) and when measured by the self-dealing index (column 2); it is not significant when the measure is the creditor rights index.
+Second, the coefficient β_3 is also positive and significant, which means that the effect of permissive inheritance law is amplified when investor protection is strong.
+The estimate of β_3 is statistically significant at the 10 percent level when investor protection is measured by anti-director rights (Column 1) and when measured by the self-dealing index (Column 2); it is not significant when the measure is the creditor rights index.

 In most cases the impact of permissive inheritance law on family firms' investment is economically significant.
-To understand its economic magnitude, we consider an increase of the index of inheritance law permissiveness from the twenty-fifth to the seventy-fifth percentile, that is, from 0.625 to 1, which is twice the standard deviation of the inheritance law index in our sample, in a country with the mean self-dealing index (which in our sample is Belgium, whose index is 0.54).
-This change in inheritance permissiveness increases the Capex ratio of family firms by 0.0080, which is equivalent to slightly more than 11 percentage points of the mean Capex ratio of family firms (0.072), similar if smaller impacts are obtained using the two anti-director rights indices and the creditor rights index to measure investor protection.
+To understand its economic magnitude, we consider an increase of the index of inheritance law permissiveness from the 25th to the 75th percentile, that is, from 0.625 to 1, which is twice the standard deviation of the inheritance law index in our sample, in a country with the mean self-dealing index (which in our sample is Belgium, whose index is 0.54).
+This change in inheritance permissiveness increases the Capex ratio of family firms by 0.0080, which is equivalent to slightly more than 11 percentage points of the mean Capex ratio of family firms (0.072).39 Similar if smaller impacts are obtained using the two anti-director rights indices and the creditor rights index to measure investor protection.

-It should be stressed that the effect of inheritance law obtains for family firms only, not for all firms with concentrated ownership: if the regressions in Table 4 are reestimated replacing the family firm dummy with a blockholder dummy (that is 1 if there is a family or nonfamily blockholder with at least 20 percent of the shares, and 0 otherwise), the coefficients of the inheritance law interactions are no longer significant.
+It should be stressed that the effect of inheritance law obtains for family firms only, not for all firms with concentrated ownership: if the regressions in Table 4 are re-estimated replacing the family firm dummy with a blockholder dummy (that is 1 if there is a family or non-family blockholder with at least 20 percent of the shares, and 0 otherwise), the coefficients of the inheritance law interactions are no longer significant.

-The other estimates in Table 4 show higher investment in family than nonfamily firms, though the difference is not statistically significant and increases as investor protection improves; this result too is statistically weak, being significant at the 10 percent confidence level only for the revised anti-director rights index and the self-dealing index.
-The estimates also indicate that firms' investment opportunities and initial assets increase investment, but that these variables do not have differential effects on family and nonfamily firms.
+The other estimates in Table 4 show higher investment in family than non-family firms, though the difference is not statistically significant and increases as investor protection improves; this result too is statistically weak, being significant at the 10 percent confidence level only for the revised anti-director rights index and the self-dealing index.
+The estimates also indicate that firms' investment opportunities and initial assets increase investment, but that these variables do not have differential effects on family and non-family firms.